IndiGo: Services

 IndiGo mainly offers economy class seating.
-IndiGo provides nuts with meals or drinks in all of its flights.
-While it has a buy-on board in-flight meal programme, no hot meals are available as, to minimise costs, IndiGo aircraft are not equipped with ovens.
-However, hot drinks, heated meals, and instant meals prepared with hot water like instant noodles, upma, poha, and sandwiches are available.
-No in-flight entertainment is available; Hello 6E is IndiGo's in-flight magazine.
-IndiGo offers multiple premium services, such as 6E Upgrade and Super 6E Fare, where the passengers can avail a pre-assigned seat, multiple cancellations, free snacks, priority check-in at a higher fare, and extra baggage allowance.
+In 2024, it launched IndiGoStretch, with business class seats, in limited flights.
+Benefits include complimentary meals, advance seat selection, and zero convenience fee as a standard.
+While it has a buy-on board in-flight meal programme, no hot meals are available as, to minimise costs, and the IndiGo aircraft are not equipped with ovens.

+However, hot drinks, heated meals, and instant meals are available.
+The airline does not offer in-flight entertainment in economy seating, and publishes Hello 6E in-flight magazine.
+IndiGo offers premium services such as pre-assigned seats, multiple cancellations, free snacks, priority check-in, and extra baggage allowance for extra fee.
 In September 2019, the company announced a tie-up with SonyLIV, an on-demand video app, to provide passengers with entertainment options aboard flights and at the airport.

-In 2024, they launched IndiGoStretch, their business class seats.
-Benefits include complimentary meals, advance seat selection, and zero convenience fee as standard.
-Customers can avail more benefits by opting for the IndiGoStretch+ fare.
+In 2025, IndiGo introduced "All I Want Is Touchdown" as its boarding anthem.